 Johns Hopkins Mental Health Occupational Therapy Fellowship

 The fellowship program enables the completion of professional milestones in just one year, which may take several years to attain.
 It aligns with the AOTA Standards for continuing competence, emphasizing knowledge, critical thinking, interpersonal skills, performance abilities and ethical behavior.
 The program prepares fellows for career advancement, surpassing the level of their peers who are not board certified.
 As a Johns Hopkins Health System employee, fellows receive a salary and full-time employee benefits, including medical and paid time off.
+Graduates of the program will earn more than the 36 units required for National Board for Certification in Occupational Therapy certification renewal.

 Duration: 12 months

-Accreditation: AOTA Approved
+Accreditation: AOTA Accredited

-Admission decision: April
+Admission decision: June 2026

 Prerequisites: applicant must be eligible to work in the United States without visa sponsorship by the PMR department.